RohanNagar/thunder/README.md

 6. Run `kubectl get pods` to see that two instances of Thunder have started up and are running!

-## Open Source Libraries
-Thank you to the open source projects used in this project.
-Thunder would not be possible without them.

 ## Further Documentation
-Further documentation can be found on our [wiki](https://github.com/RohanNagar/thunder/wiki).
+Full documentation can be found on [ReadTheDocs](https://thunder-api.readthedocs.io/en/latest/).
-Refer to the wiki while developing before opening an issue or pull request.
+For Thunder development documentation, refer to the [wiki](https://github.com/RohanNagar/thunder/wiki) for information on how to build and write tests.